 Once away from any crags, cairns or other features, I was in the void, the plateau visibility down to a dozen metres, with no sign of the path or much of anything, the odd protruding rock or bog patch.
 Navigation was slow, and slumphing through the snow tiring: I walked mostly, with the very occasional burst of a run when I found shallower firm terrain.

 Occasionally, a hint of distance would taunt me, perhaps able to see a few hundred metres, and a fuzzy ghost of the sun appeared through the swirling whites and greys.
-You are truly on your own and dependent on resolve and capability in such an environment, and the occasional doubt of sanity in being there is natural, but was tempered by the knowledge I’d been this route plenty before and knew how one curve of land led to the next, albeit clad in greens and heather purples.
-My compass was buried in my mitt and grimly watched until the white was split by a dark burbling streak, the burn below Carn an t-Sagairt Beag.
+You are truly on your own and dependent on resolve and capability in such an environment, and the occasional doubt of sanity in being there is natural, but was tempered by the knowledge I’d been this route plenty before and knew how one curve of land led to the next, albeit when clad in greens and heather purples.
+My compass was buried in my mitt and grimly watched until the white void was split by a dark burbling streak, the burn below Carn an t-Sagairt Beag.

-A feint crack formed on the horizon, a tantalising hint of a parallel universe of colour and shape, and as I pondered this apparition into my world of soft white conformity, the rift suddenly grew and exploded outwards, clouds ripped asunder into a veil of cotton shreds beyond which lay an infinity of blue.
+A faint crack formed on the horizon, a tantalising hint of a parallel universe of colour and shape, and as I pondered this apparition into my world of soft white conformity, the rift suddenly grew and exploded outwards, clouds ripped asunder into a veil of cotton shreds beyond which lay an infinity of blue.
 Jeez!
 Woah!
 My retinas crackled with the visual overload after hours of void.
 The visibility was startling.. snow capped hills from large to tiny many many miles away, drenched in rich blues and yellows of a low autumn sun.
 Outstanding!
 I stopped and soaked it all in, wishing badly that I’d remembered my camera memory card.

 Also watching were the more suitably winter-coloured ptarmigan, who from a rocky perch observed this strange day-glo creature lumbering through their patch.